-The two municipalities are located within different provincial regional plans.
-The Town of Drumheller is within the Red Deer Regional Plan, which has not yet been completed.
+The two counties are located within different provincial regional plans.
+Kneehill County is within the Red Deer Regional Plan, which has not yet been completed.
 Wheatland County is within the South Saskatchewan Regional Plan (SSRP) which has been completed and came into effect September 1, 2014.